ponolite/asian-american-language/README.md

 ## Data Extraction

 I generated my own dataset using the `gutenbergr` and `tidytext` packages, leveraging existing literature from Project Gutenberg, a volunteer archive to digitize cultural and literary works.
 Here is the link to the archive: https://www.gutenberg.org.
-To extract different novels into datasets, I first tokenize, or break the novels down into smaller chunks called tokens or words.
-Then, using the `tidytext`'s "stop_words" dataset, I exclude stop words like 'a', 'the', etc., thus enhancing the validity of my own dataset.
+To extract different novels into datasets, I first tokenize, or break the novels which I downloaded from Project Gutenberg into smaller chunks called tokens or words.
+Then, using the `tidytext`'s "stop_words" dataset, I exclude stop words like 'a', 'the', etc., thus enhancing the validity of each of the novel's dataset.

 ## Statement on LLM usage